-The latest contributions are by Harold Jokela who has some recent Haiku in the Poetry section.
+Harold Jokela's Haiku offerings are still in the Poetry section for now.
 Lots of surprises in these for those with a critical eyes, and a twinkle or two!

-There are some new pages of my autobiographical miscellany from several years ago--indeed, the last millennia!
-See below.
+There are some new tales of my autobiographical miscellany from several years ago.
+This one about the destruction of my shoulder.

-Oh, an a Close Encounters twist my Harold Jokela as well.
+Oh, and a Close Encounters twist by Harold Jokela as well.

 For the cryonicists and ethicists among us is something new, "Curing Brain Death."
 Should be interesting to every intelligent person, and especially to those who plan to be placed into suspended animation since resolving brain death is a major part of re-animation.